Do-it-yourself Virginia S Corporation Kit

 This web page both describes the process for setting up an S corporation in Virginia (you've got a couple of ways you can do this).
-And the web page provides the links you can use to download one of our free S corporation set-up kits you can use for establishing a Virginia S corporation.
+And the web page provides the links you can use to purchase and download one of our affordable S corporation set-up kits you can use for establishing a Virginia S corporation.

 If you're not quite yet ready to set up an S corporation and still need to do some research, be sure to check out my FAQ page.
 But if you are done with your "general" research and ready to begin the wee bit of work necessary to form an S corporation in Virginia, review the steps the formation requires (see following paragraphs) and then, after that, download the apprropriate free kit.

 To begin you will form an eligible entity, which will be the base for your s corporation.
 Usually this is either a limited liability company or a corporation.
 Form an LLC by filling out an Articles of Organization form and then sending it and the $100 filing fee to the State Corporations Commission in Richmond.